mna/pigeon/doc/vm.md

 The transition to a Virtual Machine (VM) based implementation could be relatively simple.
 By representing the various expressions and matchers with relatively high-level opcodes, it should be possible to avoid excessive dispatch overhead while avoiding the problems inherent to the recursive implementation.

+The goals of this reimplementation, in no particular order, are:

+* Avoid stack overflows due to too many recursive calls.
+* More memory-efficient implementation.
+* Better performance.
+* Better error reporting with the "farthest failure position" technique.
+* Less code, though not at the expense of readability (should still be simple code).
+* Better isolation of implementation details vs exposed API, using a prefix to avoid clashes with user code for internal symbols.

 ## Overview

 ### Matchers